 By the end of the workshop, participants will:

-• Have a solid understanding of how to build scientifically sound questionnaires.
+- Have a solid understanding of how to build scientifically sound surveys;

-• Have built practical knowledge through group activities, peer feedback, and a survey design project (the survey itself and an analysis plan).
+- Have gained practical knowledge through group activities, peer feedback and a survey design project.

 Dr. Jessica Breaugh is a postdoctoral fellow and former PhD researcher from the Hertie School.
-She currently works in the Horizon 2020 TROPICO project examining collaboration in the context of digitalization in the public sector.
+She is currently working on the Horizon 2020 TROPICO project examining collaboration in the context of digitalisation in the public sector, as well as on REFMIG, an ERC project, examining fairness and procedural justice at the UNHCR.
 Her PhD focused on an empirical analysis of motivation in the public sector across Europe.
 Her survey-based research can be found in journals such as Public Management Review and Public Policy and Administration.

 Instructional Course Designer